Alexis Delahante

 Alexis Delahante (c.
 1767–1837) was a French painter and antiques and art dealer, most notable for his advice to European aristocrats in London and elsewhere before and after the French Revolution.

+Delahante was trading in Paris prior to the French Revolution, but left at the time of the Revolution and settled in London, where he traded from Great Marlborough Street.
+He returned to Paris in 1815 and continued to trade from there.

+Delahante supplied carved wooden panels for Windsor Castle in 1826.
+He also sold several items of furniture to King George IV.